Crossroadsman/proGit/cheatsheet.md

 Merge changes into the current branch : git merge
 -------------------------------------------------

+(from branch to merge changes into) git merge <branchWithChangesToBringIn>

 Get remote data (into .git folder, leave working directory unchanged) : git fetch
 ----------------------------------------------------------------------------------